 • You get a GST discount on the purchase price of the car and packaged running costs.

-• There’s a significant extra tax saving available if you novate an eligible electric car or plug-in hybrid as they are exempt from fringe benefits tax.
+• There’s a significant extra tax saving available if you novate an eligible electric car as they are exempt from fringe benefits tax.

 • A novated lease provider assists with establishing the lease, finding you a car (potentially with a further ‘fleet discount’) and managing your lease from start to finish.